 The Lexington Public Library’s “Novel Stitchers” meets on Tuesdays at 3:00 p.m.
 If you enjoy stitching–knitting, crocheting, quilting, cross stitch, needlepoint, or have another portable stitching project–join us at the library for two hours of stitching and visiting.
 We will meet on Tuesdays, February 5, 12, 19, and 26 from 3:00 to 5:00 p.m. in the Library Board Room.
 We would love to have you join us.

-Lap Sit/Storytime for children, ages birth to five years, meets each Wednesday at 10:30 a.m.
-This program will continue to be offered every Wednesday, when Lexington Schools are in session.
+Lap Sit/Storytime for children, age birth to five years, meets at 10:30 a.m. on Wednesdays.
 Each Lap Sit/Storytime offers an educational experience for children with stories, songs, activities, and simple crafts.
+This program is offered every Wednesday, when Lexington Schools are in session.

 Check out the Book Sale at the Lexington Public Library!
 Hardback books are now $1.00 each, all other items are marked down to $0.10 each or 13 for $1.00.
 Take this opportunity to stock up on books for winter weather reading!